RichNye/richnye.github.io/_posts/2025-10-31-finishing-the-alpha.md

 categories: [homelab]
 tags: [homelab,devops,website,dotnet,nginx]
 author: richardnye
-description: Hitting the first milestone in the project with haproxy, nginx, a web frontend to the ASP.NET Core API all being added.
+description: Hitting the first milestone in the project with haproxy, nginx, and a web frontend to the ASP.NET Core API all being added.
 ---

 ## Finishing the website alpha